peers-app/peers-app.github.io/docs/articles/servers-solve-three-problems.md

 3. **Source of Truth**
 	- Once two or more devices are involved, correctly propagating data changes to all devices becomes a key problem.
 Servers solve this by acting as a single authoritative source for reading and writing data.
 	- This naturally extends to code and logic.
-By keeping data and logic on servers, all clients stay synchronized without explicit updates.
+By also keeping logic on servers, all clients stay synchronized without explicit updates.
 This greatly simplifies - or in the case of web apps, eliminates - the complex process of distributing application updates.
 However, this approach requires clients to always be online and can create server bottlenecks as scale increases.

 ```mermaid
 graph BT